CDSoft/bang/README.md

 as a string if `outputs` contains a single output or a list of string otherwise.

+The `build.files` function returns the current list of outputs of all previous `build` calls:

+- `build.files()`: list of all output files
+- `build.files(dir)`: list of all output files written in the directory `dir`
+- `build.files(predicate)`: list of all output files that match the predicate `predicate` (`predicate` takes two arguments: the name of the file and the name of the rule that generates the file)

 ### Rules embedded in build statements

 Some rules are specific to a single output and are used once.